ernestblsv/ernestblsv/README.md

 <h1> Hello, guys and any others strangers!
 I do not know, what you are doing here, but if you are here, then enjoy my repos ❤️</h1>

-So, some "confidentional" information here: 21 years old, professional time-wasting layer, who enjoys programming named.
+So, some "confidentional" information here: 21 years old, professional time-wasting <a href="https://steamcommunity.com/id/odasszz">player</a>, who enjoys programming.
 If you want hire/contact me - pm <a href="mailto:ilink00@mail.ru">here</a>

 I'm in love with the <b>Python 🐍</b>